 Kevin's new screenplay is finished...

 DYLAN CAIDO spends his days in a cubicle, with a potted plant and a calendar on the wall of Majorca, Spain.
-As a financial advisor, he makes it possible for others to live their dreams, but as for himself, his life is safe and without risk.
-His car is nondescript, yet it gets good mileage.
-His house is boring and square, yet it’s in a good neighborhood, so it has good resale value.
-His girlfriend is pleasant and almost pretty (when the light is just right).
+As a financial advisor, he makes it possible for others to live their dreams, but as for himself, his life is safe and risk-free.
+His car is nondescript (yet it gets good mileage).
+His house is boring and square (yet it’s in a good neighborhood, so it has good resale value).
+His girlfriend is pleasant and pretty (when the light is just right).
 Yet each day, as he gazes deep into the azure waters of the Mediterranean (on the calendar on the wall), he feels a profound sense of something missing.

-Until that one day when everything changes—a website on lucid dreaming he stumbles upon while procrastinating—and his eyes open wide.
-That night as he falls asleep, he discovers that this, lucid dreaming, is the one thing he is truly good at, and for the first time he leaves his boring life behind.
+Then the day arrives when everything changes.
+A website called Lucid Dream Vacations he stumbles upon while procrastinating, and his eyes open wide.
+That night as he falls asleep, he discovers that this, guiding his dreams, is the one thing he’s truly good at.
+And for the first time he leaves his boring life behind.
 In this brand new dreamworld he can be someone else, someone new.
-And he finds a fearlessness he never knew he possessed, as each dream becomes an adventure, a greater risk to be taken, another dance with danger.
-Dylan’s days are spent longing for the night.
-And each night he goes to a place where the rules no longer apply, this weightless world of his dreams, and each morning he wakes to a world without consequence.
+And he finds a fearlessness he never knew he possessed.
+Each dream becomes an adventure, a greater risk to be taken, another dance with danger.
+Dylan’s days are spent longing for the night because each night he goes to a place where the rules no longer apply, this weightless world of wonder.
+And each morning he wakes to a world without consequence.
 But can there be such a place?
+A place of complete control?
 And can a world of fantasy where every wish is granted be better than that which is truly real?
 As one of the characters says, “Here’s to the real, the unreal, and knowing the difference.”